 Each governing body has a unique set of criteria an interior designer must meet in order to practice.
 It is important to understand the interior design license requirements early in the process, so that there will be no surprises when you apply for licensure.
 The following states have interior designer licensing requirements:

-U.S. States with Interior Designer Licensure Requirements
+States, Territories and Provinces With Interior Designer Licensure Requirements

-Canadian Provinces with Interior Designer Licensure Requirements
+Canadian Provinces With Licensure Requirements